nodeca/ndoc/README.md

 #### Custom parsers and renderers

-You can create and use your own parser/renderer via `use` option.
-Get one of the [parsers][parsers] or [renderers][renderers] as a base template, copy it into separate folder, create package.json, modify it to fit your needs, and then attach it with `--use my-module` argument.
+You can create and use your own parser/renderer via `--use` option.
+Get one of the [parsers][parsers] or [renderers][renderers] as a base template, copy it into separate folder.
+Create package.json and modify it to fit your needs.
+Then attach it with `--use my-module` argument.

 [parsers]: https://github.com/nodeca/ndoc/blob/master/lib/ndoc/plugins/parsers